-- 41. In line with the two Strategic Goals, WFP has five Strategic Objectives, which relate to the elements of SDG 2 and SDG 17 addressed by WFP.
-The Strategic Objectives frame WFP's programmatic and operational focus, and provide links between the Strategic Goals and the eight Strategic Results that connect WFP to country and global efforts through relevant SDG 2 and SDG 17 targets. - 42.
-Underpinning WFP's capacities and mandate as reflected by the Strategic Objectives, the Strategic Results focus WFP's responses on what countries need rather than on what WFP can provide.
-Strategic Results are mapped to the SDG 2 and SDG 17 targets that are relevant to WFP's capacities and mandate in helping to end hunger and supporting partnerships for sustainable development.
+- 44. In line with the two Strategic Goals, WFP has five Strategic Objectives, which relate to the elements of SDG 2 and SDG 17 addressed by WFP.
+The Strategic Objectives frame WFP's programmatic and operational focus, and provide links between the Strategic Goals and the eight Strategic Results that connect WFP to country and global efforts through relevant SDG 2 and SDG 17 targets. - 45.
+Underpinning WFP's capacities and mandate as reflected by the Strategic Objectives, the Strategic Results focus WFP's responses on what countries need.
+Strategic Results are mapped to the SDG 2 and SDG 17 targets that are relevant to WFP's capacities and mandate in helping to end hunger and in supporting partnerships for sustainable development.
 Through this mapping, the Strategic Results align WFP's support to national and global efforts on the SDGs.
-WFP Strategic Results will be measured by the SDG indicators of the related SDG targets (see Annex I) as defined by the UN General Assembly; they will therefore be measured in each country by the national government. - 43.
+WFP Strategic Results will be measured by the SDG indicators of the related SDG targets (see Annex I) as defined by the UN General Assembly; they will therefore be measured in each country by the national government. - 46.
 Importantly, the Strategic Results highlight the areas where WFP can add value based on its capacities, mandate, and operational experience as reflected under the Strategic Objectives.
 These Strategic Results do not indicate that WFP must lead or has the main global lead role in the areas outlined.
 Strategic Results do not relate to mutually exclusive strengths, or to advantages over other partners.
-On the contrary, they reflect WFP's capacities and strengths in contributing with partners to national efforts, and WFP different roles in helping to eliminate hunger and build capacity in different contexts. - 44.
+On the contrary, they reflect WFP's capacities and strengths in contributing with partners to national efforts, and WFP's different roles in helping to eliminate hunger and build capacity in different contexts. - 47.
 WFP's integration of gender equality and women's empowerment into all of its work and activities is particularly important, with many targets specifically recognizing gender equality and women's empowerment both as objectives and as part of the solution.
 WFP will ensure that women and men equitably participate in the design, implementation, monitoring and evaluation of gender-transformative programmes and policies, and that its work promotes decision-making by women and girls.
-WFP will pay special attention to mitigating and preventing violence, including gender-based discrimination and harmful practices against women and girls.
+WFP will pay special attention to mitigate and prevent violence, including gender-based discrimination and harmful practices against women and girls.
 In addition to its commitment to gender equality and women's empowerment, WFP will work to integrate humanitarian protection concerns and accountability to affected populations in all its activities.
-It will pay attention to the specific vulnerabilities of different groups, including women, men, girls, boys, elderly persons, persons with disabilities, or others. - 45.
+It will pay attention to the specific vulnerabilities of different groups, including women, men, girls, boys, elderly persons, persons with disabilities, or others. - 48.
 The parameters and contexts, including partnerships, in which each WFP Strategic Objective and its related Strategic Results will guide WFP's assistance to countries are discussed in the following paragraphs.
 As not all Strategic Objectives and Strategic Results will apply to all countries, the situations in which WFP will not expect to make significant contributions are also articulated.
-WFP's activities will reflect the needs in a specific country or region, the added value that WFP can bring at a particular time and place, and the presence and capabilities of other
+WFP's activities will reflect the needs in a specific country or region, the added value that WFP can bring at a particular time and place, and the presence and capabilities of other actors.
+WFP will work in synergy with partners to implement programmes that strengthen the capacities of communities and countries to manage underlying risks, save lives and livelihoods,